11488

 Cash Is King

 If you've followed StockStory for a while, you know that we emphasize free cash flow.
 Why, you ask?
 We believe that in the end, cash is king, and you can't use accounting profits to pay the bills.
-SEMrush's free cash flow came in at $8.88 million in Q4, turning positive over the last year.
+SEMrush's free cash flow came in at $12.01 million in Q1, turning positive over the last year.

 SEMrush Free Cash Flow

-SEMrush broke even from a free cash flow perspective over the last 12 months.
-This below-average FCF margin stems from SEMrush's need to reinvest in its business to penetrate the market.
+SEMrush has generated $17.27 million in free cash flow over the last 12 months, or 5.4% of revenue.
+This FCF margin enables it to reinvest in its business without depending on the capital markets.

 Is Now The Time?